Here is a guide to walk you through the steps of getting a divorce with ease in NSW

-Separating from a spouse can be hard, but when it comes to the practicalities of divorce, put the tissues away and focus on getting through it without losing out.
-Here’s an easy guide to walk through the divorce process in NSW Australia.
+Separating from a spouse can be hard, but when it comes to the practicalities of divorce, put the tissues away and focus on getting through it without losing your mind.
+Here’s a guide to walk through the steps of getting a divorce with ease in NSW Australia.

 Are you eligible to apply for a divorce?

 You can apply for a divorce in Australia if you or your spouse:

 • Regard Australia as your home and intend to live in Australia indefinitely

 • Are an Australian citizen by birth, descent or by grant of Australian citizenship

 • If you ordinarily live in Australia and have done so for 12 months immediately before filing for divorce